bouskaJ/camel-k-example-vdb/README.didact.md

 ([^ execute](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=camelTerm$$oc%20get%20integrations&completion=Getting%20running%20integrations.
 "Opens a new terminal and sends the command above"){.didact})

-An integration named `Vdb` should be present in the list and it should be in status `Running`.
+An integration named `vdb` should be present in the list and it should be in status `Running`.
 There's also a `kamel get` command which is an alternative way to list all running integrations.